How far into ir can a digital camera see

 One of the main limitations of infrared photography is the limited color representation.
 Infrared light falls outside the visible spectrum, so the resulting images often have a monochromatic or false color appearance.
 This can be both a challenge and an opportunity for photographers to experiment with creative interpretations of reality.

-See also Can you recover deleted photos from digital camera
+See also Can i change the at&t digital life camera

 2. Reduced image sharpness